Full Kokoda Schools Program

 Day 4: Alola to Templeton's Crossing One.
 Visit Japanese artillery placement and many foxholes

 Day 5: Templeton's Crossing One to Kagi via Kagi Gap or Myola.
-Visit one of the last Fuzzy Wuzzy Angels today who sadly passed away in December 2017.
+Visit the home of one of the last Fuzzy Wuzzy Angels today who sadly passed away in December 2017.

 Day 6: Sabbath in Kagi Village.

 Day 7: Kagi to Menari via Brigade Hill

 Day 8: Menari to Nauro